skoolkid/skoolkit/sphinx/source/commands.rst

 '.sft' suffix) matches the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) will be used, if present.

-The ``-M`` option may be used (in conjunction with the ``-g`` option) to specify a code execution map to use when generating a control file.
-The supported file formats are:

-* Profiles created by the Fuse emulator
-* Code execution logs created by the SpecEmu, Spud and Zero emulators
-* Map files created by the SpecEmu and Z80 emulators

-If the file specified by the ``-M`` option is 8192 bytes long, it is assumed to be a Z80 map file; if it is 65536 bytes long, it is assumed to be a SpecEmu map file; otherwise it is assumed to be in one of the other supported formats.

 .. _sna2skool-conf:

 Configuration